majkus1/majkus1/README.md

 <h1 align="center">Hi 👋, I'm Michal Lipka</h1>
-<h3 align="center">I'm a Web Developer, and I really enjoy my work.
-I started my journey in 2021, taking on my first projects.
-In December 2023, I got hired in a professional position for the first time.
-Additionally, I am a third-year Computer Science student.
-I'm focused on growth and open to new collaborations.
-Feel free to check out my projects and get in touch if you'd like! :)</h3>
+<h3 align="center">I'm a Fullstack Web Developer specializing in React, Next.js, and Node.js, with nearly 2 years of commercial experience.
+I started my journey in 2021, creating my first freelance projects, and in December 2023 I began working professionally in the betting industry.

+I focus on building modern web applications and PWAs with secure authentication (JWT), API integrations, and cloud deployments.
+Currently, I’m pursuing an Engineering degree in Computer Science (Frontend Developer specialization) and continuously improving my skills in TypeScript, DevOps, and web security.

+🚀 Open to new collaborations and always eager to learn something new.
+Feel free to explore my repositories and reach out if you'd like to connect!/h3>

 - 📫 How to reach me **michalipka1@gmail.com**
 - ⚡ Fun fact **during winter...
 I am snowboarder** 🏂